 It is very difficult to keep mice out.
-An adult mouse only needs a hole about the size of dime to squeeze its way into your Terre Haute home.
+An adult mouse only needs a hole about the size of a dime to squeeze its way into your Terre Haute home.
 If it happens upon a hole that is smaller than this, it is likely to be able to make it large enough to fit through.
-Mice have strong teeth and are able to chew through a piece of wood.
+Mice have strong teeth and can chew through a piece of wood.
 It isn't any trouble at all for a mouse to get past weatherstripping or door sweeps if they are sufficiently motivated.
 Today, we're going to talk about what motivates mice to get into homes in our Terre Haute area, and why it is hard to get rid of them when they do.

 The Mind Of A Mouse

 When a mouse explores your exterior, it doesn't know that your home has food.
 So the food in your home won't make it want to chew a hole to gain entry.
 But it might smell food that you're cooking, or catch the scent of garbage coming from a trash bin inside your garage.
 These can make a mouse want to get inside.

 When a mouse explores your exterior, it is unaware that your home has water resources, such as the droplets in your tub, shower, or sinks.
 So, the water in your home won't inspire a mouse to do the hard work of chewing its way inside.
 But damp conditions around your home can lure mice in close, give them a drink, and cause the wood of your home to rot.
 If you have rotting wood, such as sole plates or window and door frames, mice may chew on them.